albtad01/FK-Equation_NeuroDisease/README.md

 will run two simulations, one for each line after the header.
 The first runs an isotropic simulation studying amyloid-beta deposits with radial axons, while the second runs an  anisotropic (white/gray matter) simulation studying TDP-43 inclusions with circumferential axons.

-An example of the output of the simulation visualized in paraview is:
+An example of the output of the simulation visualized in paraview is (GIF, refresh page for animation):
 ![Simulation Output](media/TDP.gif)